 You also obtain a “2D barcode” for booster vaccinations.
 Here again: you can transfer the certificate to the Corona-Warn-App or the CovPass app in the same way as for the first and second vaccination.

 Yes.
 According to the Infection Protection Act (Infektionsschutzgesetz, IfSG), the vaccination card is an important international document that shows which vaccinations you have received or still need.
 The digital vaccination certificate is in fact only offered on a voluntary, supplementary basis.

 If vaccinated individuals do not have digital proof of vaccination, the familiar “yellow booklet” remains a valid means of proof.
-However, some federal states have established their own regulations which require digital proof of vaccination to be presented in certain cases.
-For this reason, please consult the website of your federal state.

 In Germany, a vaccine is only approved if it has successfully passed all three phases of the clinical trial programme.
 These national and international quality standards apply to the approval of a coronavirus vaccine just as they do to all other vaccines that are developed.
 After market approval, vaccine use is closely monitored and evaluated on an ongoing basis so as to be able to record even very rare side effects.

 Even if vaccine development has been much faster on this occasion than it has been in the past, this does not mean that the approval standards were any less rigorous.
 The accelerated development of the vaccines is firstly due to the fact that large amounts of money have been invested, allowing studies to be carried out on a large scale without delay.
 Secondly, the regulatory authorities are currently monitoring and reviewing vaccine development as quickly as possible.
 This prioritisation allows the companies and laboratories conducting the research to save time and move more quickly from one trial phase to the next.